Minimum Down Payment BC

 The down payment is an amount of money that the buyer pays towards their purchase, while the rest of the purchase price is funded by a mortgage lent by a bank to be repaid over a period of time.

-The down payment is due at the time that the property completes.
+The down payment is due at the time that the property completes, but you are often meeting your legal representation to give the funds 1-3 business days prior.

 The Deposit Forms a Part of Your Down Payment

-If a real estate purchases completes as planned, the deposit is then credited towards the purchase price and forms a part of the down payment.
-Therefore, is it a part of the down payment, but they are not the same thing and are paid at different times.
+If a real estate purchases completes as planned, the deposit (initial good faith money put forward by the buyer) is then credited towards the purchase price and forms a part of the down payment.

 Mortgage Down Payment Assistance and Programs